tglowka/baldsolutions/mtd-moving-ports/README.md

 ```
 python3 -m redis-message-launcher.main -r redis
 ```
 Once you send the message, you should see that the `nftables` container received the message (first terminal).
-Receiving the message means that the nftables rules has been applied.
+Receiving the message means that the nftables rules have been applied.
 To verify let's run the SYN scan one more time (second terminal - `bad nmap` container):
 ```
 nmap -sS nftables -p1-20
 ```

 <img src="./pic/nmap-syn-scan-2.png" width="400">

 This time the scan tells us that there are 5 ports open: 1, 2, 6, 10, 16 (in your case the open ports apart from 1 and 2 will probably differ as they are randomly chosen).
-It means that nftables rules has been applied and the network traffic is redirected according to the PoC logic.
+It means that nftables rules have been applied and the network traffic is redirected according to the PoC logic.

 Let's run another message (fourth terminal - `nftables` container
 ```